(1996 Vintage) "This is going to be a great wine: going to be, because it is still firm,

 95/100 Points, Wine Enthusiast, Jan 2006

-Connoisseurs' Guide to California Wines(From 2000 Vintage) Very few brand names say more about the good life than Dom Perignon, the luxury name from the Moet et Chandon house in Epernay.
+Connoisseurs' Guide to California Wines(2000 Vintage) Very few brand names say more about the good life than Dom Perignon, the luxury name from the Moet et Chandon house in Epernay.
 It is the widest selling tete de cuvee Champagne in the world, and for good reason.
 It never disappoints.
 Here, in its latest version, it offers the classic DP blend of sweet citrus, chalk, light toast, insistent streams of small bubbles and a long, crisp, bright flavor profile and finish.
 And as good as it is now, it will be better in five years.